-See peginterferon alfa and ribavirin Package Inserts for description of adverse reactions associated with their use.
+See the peginterferon alfa and ribavirin prescribing information for description of adverse reactions associated with their use.

 Clinical Trials Experience